axelayala1988/ace/Readme.md

 ## Behind the scenes

-When running the çvagrant up` command the following takes place:
+When running the `vagrant up` command the following takes place:
 1. The `Vagrantfile` is read
 2. Some required Vagrant plugins are installed
 3. The `config.yml` file is loaded